Installer Directory

 Cost and Efficiency

-Common Applications
+Common Applications of Solar Windows

 The first generation of panels was 7mm thick and weighed 24kg.
-They were installed in the forecourts of two Sainsbury’s petrol stations, as well as a canopy at the Barbican Centre in London.
-The latest installations for these innovative panels can be found in the form of a transparent solar bus shelter in the centre of London’s canary Wharf.
+They have been installed in the forecourts of three Sainsbury’s petrol stations, as well as a canopy at the Barbican Centre in London.
+Another example of installations for these innovative panels can be found in the form of a transparent solar bus shelter in the centre of London’s Canary Wharf.
 This is something that provides businesses in the area with the option to adopt the panels as their own.
-This is because the bus station is not only made from their PV glass, but also features PV powered interactive displays, signage, and lighting, with the excess running back to the grid.
-They can also be installed in greenhouses as both the roof and walls, or even your conservatory and skylights.
-Using them in your home and garden can help to generate an excellent amount of electricity for your household appliances.
+This is because the bus station is not only made from PV glass, but also features PV-powered interactive displays, signage, and lighting, with the excess running back to the grid.
+Similarly, the Cambridge North railway station cycle park incorporates transparent solar panels in its canopy.

 Find a local installer